isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-Singapore Through the Eyes of 19th century Westerners.md

 The townsfolk perpetuated the common perception that the East was peopled by exotic races, an idea that influenced the photographic treatment of Singapore during the photography boom of the 1880s and 1890s.[^30] The natives’ outlandish attire, movements and other habits set them apart from the Europeans and created the racial divide expected of a colonial society.
 Implicit in accounts that paint the native races in this light is the lofty position of the Europeans within that stratified society.[^31] The distinction gets sharper when the toiling working class (locals waving the punkah fans, carrying the umbrella, preparing saddles, driving gharries, bearing torches) or else their wretched living spaces featured side-by-side with the well-off Europeans who passed their days in leisure and dinner parties:[^32]

-The native portion of the city is entirely separate from the foreign portion.
+“The native portion of the city is entirely separate from the foreign portion.
 The Malays live in small, poorly-built huts and houses, each house containing many people.
 The native portion is very closely-built and densely-populated, but the English officials succeed in making the natives keep the houses and streets comparatively clean.
 Europeans in Singapore manage to get about as much ease and pleasure out of life as is possible, and yet at the same time to make as much money as possible.
-Servants are so cheap that every foreigner has two or three to attend to his every want...The usual method of entertaining is by giving dinners.
+Servants are so cheap that every foreigner has two or three to attend to his every want...The usual method of entertaining is by giving dinners.”

-<span style="text-align:right;">–E.W.
-Eberle, Lieutenant, United States Navy, taken from <i>The Washington Post, 1892</i>[^33]</span>
+<span style="display: block; text-align:right;">–E.W.
+Eberle, Lieutenant, United States Navy, taken from <i>The Washington Post</i>, 1892[^33]</span>

 <div style="background-color: white;">
 <br/>